luminovang/documentation/http/request.md

 **Return Value:**

-`bool` - Returns true if the request method is POST, false otherwise.
+`bool` - Returns true if the request method is `POST`, false otherwise.

 ***